Crytastic/library-management-system/README.md

 #### Overview

-The Account microservice allows users to create accounts inside library management system.
+The Account microservice allows users to create, manage and delete (own) account.
+Librarians can list and manage all accounts.
 It's accessible at http://localhost:8082.
 Also, via GUI on http://localhost:8082/swagger-ui/index.html#/.

 #### Endpoints